The Foreign Investment Regulation Review: Mexico

 For certain industry sectors, such as banking and insurance, establishing a representative office in Mexico requires prior approval from the agencies regulating those sectors (the National Securities and Banking Commission, for example) and in some cases will also require authorisation from the National Commission of Foreign Investments (CNIE).

 Branch offices, like representative offices, do not require the foreign investor to incorporate a new legal entity in Mexico.
 They allow investors to act in Mexico and conduct business transactions directly through their corporate entities incorporated abroad.
-However, investors seeking to open a branch office must first obtain authorisation from the Secretariat of Economy and subsequently register in the relevant state Public Registry of Property and Commerce.
+However, investors seeking to open a branch office must first obtain authorisation from the Secretariat of Economy and subsequently register in the relevant Public Registry of Property and Commerce of the location in which the office will be operational.
 Once authorised, a branch office may perform any business activity that is not otherwise limited to the Mexican state, to Mexican nationals or to Mexican companies.

-It should, of course, be noted that without a separate corporate presence in Mexico, liability is directly attributable to the foreign corporation, as there is no 'buffer' or corporate veil between it and the local business operations.
+Notably, without a separate corporate presence in Mexico, liability is directly attributable to the foreign corporation because there is no 'buffer' or corporate veil between it and the local business operations.

 As an alternative to representative and branch offices, investors may choose to incorporate a new commercial entity in the country, existing independently from the original foreign corporation.
 In most cases, this will shield the investor from direct liability for operations carried out in Mexico by the new local vehicle.